VictorW96/KP-seminar-paper-Fsharp/README.md

 ## 2. F# Overview

 F# is a multi paradigm programming language.
 That means it takes multiple parts of different code design and puts it together.
-Primarily it was designed to be a functional programming language but you can also do pbject oriented programming or imperative programming but the last one should only be rarely used and its considered to be bad design.
-F# was invented by a Microsoft Research Team and is compatible with the whole .NET Plattform.
-So you can interact for example with Visual Basic or C#, which makes F# very powerfull for actual application writing.
+Primarily it was designed to be a functional programming language but you can also do object oriented programming or imperative programming but the last one should only be rarely used and its considered to be bad design.
+F# was invented by a Microsoft Research Team and is compatible with the whole .NET Platform.
+So you can interact for example with Visual Basic or C#, which makes F# very powerful for actual application writing.
 This was the main idea, to build a functional programming language, that is integrated into the Microsoft Ecosystem.
 Its language features are very similar to [OCaml](https://de.wikipedia.org/wiki/Objective_CAML) and it was indeed a role model for F#.
 Because F# is a general purpose language it can be applied in a wide area.
 For example in web development, analytical programming and scripting.